 Do you take insurance?

-Currently workshops and retreats are not covered by insurance.
-Individual sessions are covered under the umbrella of Smart Therapy.
+Workshops and retreats are not covered by insurance.

 Do you offer CEU's and/or Supervision credit for your workshops/retreats?